xpack/web-doxygen/website/docs/api/classes/xmlparser.md

-<p>Creates an instance of the parser object.
-Different instances can run on different threads without interference.</p>
+Creates an instance of the parser object.
+Different instances can run on different threads without interference.

 <dl class="doxyParamsList">
 <dt class="doxyParamsTableTitle">Parameters</dt>